 Rhinoplasty, as a definition, is a plastic surgery procedure to change the shape of the nose by modifying the bone or cartilage.

-People, both women, and men undergo rhinoplasty surgery to repair their nose after an injury, such as for broken nose, to correct breathing problems or a congenital disability, or because for just their unhappiness with the appearance of their nose.
-Except for the major changes, the non-surgical rhinoplasty (or nose fillers) can correct minor deformities such as saddle nose, prominent humps and issues with proportions, and can be a complement to a surgical procedure.
-If you consider to have a rhinoplasty surgery and want to learn the facts about it, you may find 10 most important ones of them in this article.
+People, both women, and men undergo rhinoplasty surgery to repair their nose after an injury, such as for a broken nose, to correct breathing problems or a congenital disability, or because of just their unhappiness with the appearance of their nose.
+Except for the major changes, the non-surgical rhinoplasty (or nose fillers) can correct minor deformities such as saddle nose, prominent humps, and issues with proportions, and can be a complement to a surgical procedure.
+If you consider having rhinoplasty surgery and want to learn the facts about it, you may find the 10 most important ones of them in this article.

 According to new data released by the American Society of Plastic Surgeons (ASPS) growth in cosmetic procedures has still in continuity.
 Annual plastic surgery statistics show that there were 17.5 million cosmetic procedures performed in the United States in 2017, which is 2 percent higher than in 2016.

 While three of the top five surgical procedures focused on the body, the top minimally invasive procedures focused on the face.
 Rhinoplasty is the third out of top 5 with 218,924 procedures after breast augmentation and liposuction.